 Your surgeon will explain the results to you and discuss any findings.
 You may have some mild cramping or bloating from the air that was placed into the colon during the examination.
 This should quickly improve with the passage of gas.
 You should be able to eat and resume normal activities after leaving the surgeon’s office or hospital.
 If your surgeon sees an area that needs more detailed evaluation during the procedure, a biopsy may be obtained and submitted to a laboratory for analysis.
 This is done by placing a special instrument through the sigmoidoscope to extract a tiny sample of the lining of the colon.
 This procedure is painless.
 If polyps or growths are found, your surgeon will usually request that you have a colonoscopy, which is a complete endoscopic examination of the entire colon.
 A colonoscopy is more suitable to remove polyps and enables the surgeon to check the remaining colon for any other polyps or lesions.

 Flexible sigmoidoscopy and biopsy are safe when performed by surgeons with appropriate training and experience in endoscopic procedures.
 Complications are rare, however, they can occur.
 They include bleeding from the site of a biopsy or a perforation, which is a tear through the lining of the bowel wall.
-It is important to contact your surgeon if you notice symptoms of severe abdominal pain, abdominal distension, nausea, fevers, chill, or rectal bleeding equal to more than half a cup.
+Other complications that can occur are the possibility of missed polyps or other lesions.
+It is important to contact your surgeon if you notice symptoms of severe abdominal pain, abdominal distention, nausea, fevers, chill, or rectal bleeding equal to more than half a cup.
 Bleeding can occur up to several days after a biopsy.

 11300 West Olympic Blvd., Suite 600